Navid200/xDrip/docs/Dexcom/WhyNoG7Stop.md

 But, you could accidentally stop a G7 and then feel sorry you did.
 To avoid that possibility, we have removed the ability to stop a G7.
 You will never ever need to stop a G7.
 So, why have it?

 Currently, you can still access the stop command when using a G7 if you enable engineering mode in xDrip.
-Bt, this will eventually be removed.
+But, this will eventually be removed.
 Please don't stop a G7.
 If you feel that you need to stop a G7, please [contact me](https://github.com/NightscoutFoundation/xDrip/discussions) and tell me why.